kufu/tsubaki/README.md

 Each resident in Japan will be notified of his or her own Individual Number (a.k.a.
 "My Number") beginning in October 2015.

 A My Number consists of 12 digits & the last digit is used as a check digit.
-This gem provides My Number validation.
+This gem provides My Number validator which inspects the format and (optionally) the check digit.

 (We plan to implement other social security related code validators such as a basic pension number validator later.)

 ## Installation